-As an illustration, in figure 9.2 we estimate the VSLr for all countries, based on the ratio of the remaining life expectancy at age 35 years of persons of a selected country and of the United States (equation 9.3).
-(In equation 9.3, r = ratio of VSL to GDP per capita.)
+As an illustration, in figure 9.2 we estimate the VSLr for all countries, based on the ratio of the remaining life expectancy at age 35 years of persons of a selected countries and of the United States (equation 9.3).
 The figure shows a narrower range of the VSLr across countries, because the differences among remaining life expectancies are smaller than among income levels.
 The lowest VSLr occurs in Lesotho, the country with the lowest life expectancy, at a VSLr of 101, and highest in Japan, at 194.